conjurdemos/cdemo/README.md

 1. Clone the repo.
 2. Obtain the latest Conjur tar file and place it within the cDemo directory named 'conjur.tar'.
 3. Run installAnsible.sh.
-4. Change directory to ConjurDemo.
+4. Change directory to conjurDemo.
 5. Edit inventory.yml to include any machines to be stood up as demo machines.
 6. Run ansible-playbook -i inventory.yml site.yml to install conjur and it's tools.
     * Conjur alone can be configured by running ansible-playbook -i inventory.yml conjurSetup.yml